amirelion/inno-tools/DEPLOYMENT.md

 # Deploying to Vercel

-This guide covers deploying the InnoTools application to Vercel.
+This guide covers deploying the full InnoTools application (frontend + backend) to Vercel.

 ## Pre-requisites